Coleman made several thousand Model HQ pendant lamps

 except that it is a kerosene model.

-This lamp, in Jim Lawrence's collection, was also made in the mid-1930's
+This lamp, in Jim Lawrence's collection, is date stamped October, 1936.

 The finish on this lamp is Indian Bronze.